caestradaa/covid_fatality_in_Col/README.md

 > 94.57% of infected people have recovered from Covid-19.

 ### Cases, deaths and fatality rate by gender:
-Retrieving the number of cases and deaths by gendedr, calculating fatality rate and settina a dataframe with the results:
+Retrieving the number of cases and deaths by gender, calculating fatality rate and setting a dataframe with the results:
 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Cases_deaths_fatalityrate_by_gender.png "Cases_deaths_fatality_by_gender")
 ![alt text](https://github.com/caestradaa/covid_fatality_in_Col/blob/main/Images/Cases_deaths_fatality_by_gender_piechart.png "Deaths_by_gender_piechart")
 > The proportion of infected people is similar in both sexes, however, the fatality rate is much higher in men (3.23%) than in women (1.85%).
 This means men are 42% more likely to die than women if they contract the virus.